bicCluster/learning-cluster/README.md

 * You need to set up password-less SSH during the process:
 	- Overview for password-less SSH: produce a pair of public key and private key on one host, copy the public key to other hosts, then you could visit those hosts without inputting password.
 It's like give away your public key to others, you have the access to them.
-	- The goal is that you can ssh from any one of the four machines to the root of other three without typing in password manually.
+	- The goal is that you can ssh from any one of the four machines to the root of all (including itself) without typing in password manually.
 	- Before you try to set up the password-less SSH, you need to enable ssh root access on Ubuntu 14.04.
 For detailed instructions, please follow the link: http://askubuntu.com/questions/469143/how-to-enable-ssh-root-access-on-ubuntu-14-04
 	- One way to achieve password-less SSH is that: for each node, login as root user by su and put the same copy of rsa key pair in the /.ssh directory of root user account.
 	- The other way is: [allow the SSH login root account](http://askubuntu.com/questions/469143/how-to-enable-ssh-root-access-on-ubuntu-14-04) and then follow [this](http://www.linuxproblem.org/art_9.html) steps in four machines (you need to set the pw-less SSH from a root acount in any machine to another root acount of any other machine, so every username in this example should be replaced by root.
 You may also check next 3 instruction for reference.And be careful that you should still use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly later).